 How can I know if my application is good enough?

 Despite the rumours that say that this visa is easy to get, it holds various complexities which derive from the variety of the applications and circumstances.
 Therefore, it is very recommended to consult a professional, who can make sure that your application is telling your story accurately.

 Additional Working Visas

-This visa is issued for a maximal period of six months, in order to allow you to take part in an internship in the field you've studied.
-To get it, you need to show an acceptance letter to the internship along with other requirement such as ensuring your sustenance in Germany.
+This visa is issued for a maximal period of six months, in order to allow you to take part in an internship in your field.
+In order to get it, you will need to show an acceptance letter to the internship along with other requirements, such as ensuring your livelihood in Germany.

-This visa is issued for a period of six months for you to seek for a job in your field.
-In order to get this visa, you will need to prove that you are in fact professionals in a certain field, in which there is a need for work power in Germany.
-Additionally, this visa is only given to people who hold an academic education.
+This visa is issued for a period of six months in order to allow you to seek for a job in your field.
+In order to get this visa, you will need to prove that you are in fact professionals in a certain field, for which there is a need for employees in Germany.
+Additionally, this visa is only given to people who hold recognized education from a recognized university abroad.

-Job seeking visa for Graduates of German universities:
+Job Seeking Visa for Graduates of German Universities: